Many New Jersey slang words and phrases have been adopted from other parts of the United States, while others are unique to New Jersey.

 3. Doozy:

-New Jersey slang for something that is so great it can’t be topped.
 This word originated from New Jerseyans wanting to express how awesome something is.

 It is mostly used in a positive context and is usually followed by words such as “awesome”, “incredible”, and “amazing”.

-This New Jersey slang is for money or money-making opportunities.
-This word is often used when New Jerseyans are talking about making extra cash or having luck with finances.
+This word is often used when New Jerseyans talk about making extra cash or having financial luck.

 It is usually used in a positive and enthusiastic context, as New Jerseyans are known for their money-making skills.

-G’wan is a New Jersey slang for “go on” or “get going”.
 This phrase is often used to encourage someone to get something done quickly or stop talking, usually in a good-natured and friendly manner.

 New Jerseyans are known for their feisty and no-nonsense attitude, so this phrase is used often!